Collective Operations Can Exponentially Enhance Quantum State Verification: Abstract

 \section{Abstract}

 Maximally entangled states are a key resource in many quantum communication and computation tasks, and their certification is a crucial element to guarantee the desired functionality.
 We introduce collective strategies for the efficient, local verification of ensembles of Bell pairs that make use of an initial information and noise transfer to few copies prior to their measurement.
 In this way the number of entangled pairs that need to be measured and hence destroyed is significantly reduced as compared to previous, even optimal, approaches that operate on individual copies.
+Moreover the remaining states are directly certified.
 We show that our tools can be extended to other problems and larger classes of multipartite states.

-\textit{Introduction.---}With the emergence of quantum technologies, certification and verification of quantum devices and states becomes a necessary requirement for viable quantum communication and computation tasks, such as e.g. quantum teleportation \cite{Bennett_telep}, quantum key distribution \cite{Ekert91,Bennett2014}, and distributed or blind quantum computation \cite{CiracDistributed,Hayashi15,Gheorghiu2019}.
+\textit{Introduction.---}With the emergence of quantum technologies, the certification and verification of quantum devices and states have become necessary requirements for viable quantum communication and computation tasks, such as e.g. quantum teleportation \cite{Bennett_telep}, quantum key distribution \cite{Ekert91,Bennett2014}, and distributed or blind quantum computation \cite{CiracDistributed,Hayashi15,Gheorghiu2019}.
 In particular, certification of maximally entangled states by local operations is a crucial ingredient for a feasible implementation of bottom-up \cite{Kimble2008,Wehner2018,Kozlowski2019,Azuma2021} and entanglement-based \cite{Pirker2018,Pirker2019,Meignant2019,Gyongyosi2019} quantum networks, where entanglement is a key resource to enable e.g. long-distance communication, various security applications or connecting distributed quantum processors.
 However, local measurements destroy entanglement, making the verification of entangled states costly.